Photo Credit: Ross Findon

 However, to improve lives, we must break out of that comfortable status quo trap and move to the land of meaningful innovation and change.

-Whether you volunteer as a retiree, work full-time as a coach, work in a school, volunteer at church, or work in a Fortune 500 company, we can all make things better for those we help and serve daily.
+Whether you volunteer as a retiree, work full-time as a coach, work in a school, volunteer at church, or work in a Fortune 500 company, you can make things better for those we help and serve daily.

 As the image below says, "Life is never easy; it will always be hard.
 But we can choose our hard.
 Choose Wisely."